 action: MODIFY

-reason: HdeB functions as an ATP-independent holdase that prevents aggregation
+reason: HdeB functions as an ATP-independent holdase chaperone that prevents

-activity that binds to a protein in an unfolded state and escorts it, preventing
+(a protein carrier activity that binds a protein in an unfolded state,

 proposed_replacement_terms: